Ndidi Okonkwo Nwuneli

-Early life
+Early life and education

-Ndidi Okonkwo was born on March 22, 1975 at the University of Nigeria Teaching Hospital in Enugu, Nigeria to a Nigerian professor of Pharmacology—Paul Obuekwe Okonkwo and an American professor of History—Rina Okonkwo.
+Nwuneli was born on March 22, 1975, at the University of Nigeria Teaching Hospital in Enugu, Nigeria to a Nigerian professor of Pharmacology—Paul Obuekwe Okonkwo and an American professor of History—Rina Okonkwo.

-Her father, who is from Awka, Anambra and her mother who is originally from New York, met at Cornell University in 1965.
+Her father is from Awka, Anambra and her mother is originally from New York City.
+They met at Cornell University in 1965.
 Her parents were educators by profession.
 They taught and mentored students with the goal of improving the Nigerian Education System.
 In an interview with the National Mirror Nwuneli explains, “I was born the third of five children.
 My parents[....]exposed my siblings and I to the concept of patriotism and service from very young ages....during the dark years of the late General Sani Abacha years, when many professors fled outside the country, my parents stuck it out, going for many months without salaries.
 Even with these challenges, holidays in our home were devoted to giving to others; trips to orphanages and other charity organizations formed a critical part of our socialization".

-Education background

-She grew up in Enugu, where she attended primary school at University Primary School.
-She attended secondary school at the Federal Government College Enugu from 1986 to 1991.
-From 1991 to 1992, she completed a bridging program, combining her final year of high school and freshmen year of college at the Clarkson School in Potsdam, New York.

-Education

-Nwuneli attended The Wharton School, University of Pennsylvania in 1992, where she concentrated in strategic management and multinational management.
-She is a recipient of the Albert A. Berg Scholarship and was also selected to become a member of the Friars and the Onyx Senior Societies for her outstanding leadership efforts.
-In addition, she was the president of the Penn African Students Association, and a member of several societies including the Penn Gospel Choir and the Black Students Union.
-She was also an intern at Mitchell & Titus and Arthur Andersen.
-In May 1995, at 20 years old, Nwuneli graduated magna cum laude with a Bachelor of Science in Economics.

 By 1997, she was enrolled at Harvard Business School (HBS).
 While there, she received both the Harvey Fellowship and the National Black MBA Association Graduate Scholarship, both recognizing her academic accomplishments.
-Her extracurricular activities at Harvard include founding and Co-chairing the Annual African Business Conference; Vice President of Faculty and Student Affairs for the Africa Business Club; International Liaison for the African American Student Union; and Publicity Chair for the Christian Association.
+Her extracurricular activities at Harvard include founding and co-chairing the Annual African Business Conference; Vice President of Faculty and Student Affairs for the Africa Business Club; International Liaison for the African American Student Union; and Publicity Chair for the Christian Association.
 She graduated with her MBA at 24 in 1999.